Mary Shelley: Literary themes and styles

 Mary Shelley lived a literary life.
 Her father encouraged her to learn to write by composing letters, and her favourite occupation as a child was writing stories.
-Unfortunately, all of Mary's juvenilia were lost when she ran off with Percy in 1814, and none of her surviving manuscripts can be definitively dated before that year.
+All of Mary's juvenilia were lost when she ran off with Percy in 1814, and none of her surviving manuscripts can be definitively dated before that year.
 Her first published work is often thought to have been Mounseer Nongtongpaw, comic verses written for Godwin's Juvenile Library when she was ten and a half; however, the poem is attributed to another writer in the most recent authoritative collection of her works.
 Percy Shelley enthusiastically encouraged Mary Shelley's writing: "My husband was, from the first, very anxious that I should prove myself worthy of my parentage, and enrol myself on the page of fame.
 He was forever inciting me to obtain literary reputation."

 Novels

 Autobiographical elements

 Certain sections of Mary Shelley's novels are often interpreted as masked rewritings of her life.
 Critics have pointed to the recurrence of the father–daughter motif in particular as evidence of this autobiographical style.
 For example, commentators frequently read Mathilda (1820) autobiographically, identifying the three central characters as versions of Mary Shelley, William Godwin, and Percy Shelley.
 Mary Shelley herself confided that she modelled the central characters of The Last Man on her Italian circle.
 Lord Raymond, who leaves England to fight for the Greeks and dies in Constantinople, is based on Lord Byron; and the utopian Adrian, Earl of Windsor, who leads his followers in search of a natural paradise and dies when his boat sinks in a storm, is a fictional portrait of Percy Bysshe Shelley.
 However, as she wrote in her review of Godwin's novel Cloudesley (1830), she did not believe that authors "were merely copying from our own hearts".
 William Godwin regarded his daughter's characters as types rather than portraits from real life.
 Some modern critics, such as Patricia Clemit and Jane Blumberg, have taken the same view, resisting autobiographical readings of Mary Shelley's works.